This article will help you:

 The answer to this question may vary due to the process used to search for records in multiple jurisdictions (such as county and federal jurisdictions), as well as the applicable legal requirements for that jurisdiction.

 What’s included in the scope of a county criminal search?

 Most of the United States’ 3,000+ counties make their records publicly accessible dating back at least seven years.
 Here “publicly accessible” means a digital Public Access Terminal (PAT), year-by-year index or court clerk assisted search.

 The traditional scope of most county criminal court searches is to search for possible records that date back the last seven years.
 Not only is seven years the baseline lookback period for what is generally available at the courts, but this is also the industry standard for lookback periods.
 In addition, some states limit the reporting of criminal record information to seven years.
 States that have a seven-year scope limitation include:

 - New York

-What’s included in the scope of a federal criminal search?
+What’s included in the scope of a Federal Criminal Records Check?

 Why might a lookback period be longer or shorter?

 Even in those states where there are not scope limitations, there may still be a lack of publicly available records dating back more than seven years.
 Every county is autonomous and maintains (and makes available) their records differently.
 It is common for most county criminal courts to provide only 7-10 years of record information.